National Geographic Asia

-National Geographic (Nat Geo Asia, formerly NBC Asia and National Geographic Channel and also commercially abbreviated and trademarked as Nat Geo or Nat Geo TV) is a pan-Asian subscription television channel owned by Disney Networks Group Asia Pacific (through NGC Network Asia, LLC).
+National Geographic Asia, also referred to as Nat Geo Asia, and National Geographic Channel and also commercially abbreviated and trademarked as Nat Geo or Nat Geo TV, and formerly known as NBC Asia, is a pan-Asian subscription television channel owned by Disney Networks Group Asia Pacific (through NGC Network Asia, LLC).
 The channel featured non-fiction, factual programming involving nature, science, culture and history, produced by the National Geographic Society, just like History and Discovery Channel.

 It was launched on January 1, 1994, as NBC Asia.
 As of 2008, the Asian version of the original US version was available in over 56 million homes.
 NGC Asia has had six different channels of feeds.
 The channel closed in 2023–2024 as National Geographic libraries moved to the streaming platform Disney+.

 History

 NBC Asia (1994–1998)

 On January 1, 1994, the channel was officially launched as NBC Asia.
 It featured mostly NBC programs as well as the NBC Nightly News, The Tonight Show, Saturday Night Live and Late Night.
 Like its European counterpart, it could not broadcast United States-produced primetime shows due to rights restrictions.
 It did, however, also air some NBC Sports output.
 During weekday evenings, NBC Asia had a regional evening news program.
 It occasionally simulcast some programs from CNBC Asia and MSNBC.